JakeStair/odin-project-rock-paper-scissors/README.md

-# odin-project-rock-paper-scissors
+# Odin Project's Rock, Paper, and Scissors Game
-Create a game of rock, paper, scissors entirely accessed and played in the console.
+Create a game of rock, paper, scissors played with prompts and the console.